Wolfe1/oyamel/README.md

 - Set the type, name, and default the balance to $0

+2. Get the data you want to import.
+- For example the statements for the coinbase credit card are stored here: https://accounts.coinbase.com/statements/credit-card
+- Check the plugin readme pages for more details.

-2. Run the command for your sync:
+4. Run the command for your sync:

 ```bash
 # Sync a Coinbase One Credit Card PDF statement